About The Doane Observatory

 The first phase of renovations for the Doane Observatory is complete.
 Come check it out during Adler After Dark and select times during museum open hours.

-The Doane Observatory is open periodically for safe, daytime telescope views of the Sun from 10:00 am to 1:00 pm on Mondays, Fridays, Saturdays, and Sundays.
+The Doane Observatory is open periodically for safe, daytime telescope views of the Sun from 10:00 am to 1:00 pm every day, weather permitting.
 Please inquire at the Box Office when you arrive at the Adler to find out if the Observatory is open that particular day.
 Because use of the Observatory is highly dependent on weather conditions and volunteer schedules, this daily schedule may change, at the last minute, without advance notice.

 Our Observatory is often staffed by trained Adler Planetarium telescope volunteers!
 Interested in becoming a volunteer?
 Visit our Volunteer page to find out more.